ignatiusmb/aubade/content/02-module-core.md

 );
 ```

-Both options are available to use if needed, the rest is up to your preference on how you type your code.
-Both are also optional too, so this can be ignored completely if you don't need the autocompletion.
+Both options are available and optional to use if needed, the rest is up to your preference on how you type your code.
+All methods acts as a helper and are only meant to provide autocompletion.

-All `forge` methods acts as a helper and are only meant to provide autocompletion.
-Both `forge.compile` and `forge.traverse` will return the respective options object, and `forge.types` need at least one type argument passed, expects 0 arguments passed, and never returns.
+- `forge.compile` will return an object with `FileOptions` type
+- `forge.traverse` will return an object with `DirOptions` type
+- `forge.types` accepts 1 generic, no arguments, and returns `void`
+- `forge.types` is only used as the last argument of `compile` or `traverse`

 ### Front Matter